robert0714/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud-Notes/Chapter16/Performing-a-rolling-upgrade.md

 upgrade.
 The assumption is that the test client will report 200 (OK) for all the requests that it sends during the upgrade.
 ## Preparing the rolling upgrade

-## Upgrading the product service from v1 to v2
 To prepare for the rolling upgrade, first, verify that we have the v1 version of the product pod deployed:
 ```bash
 kubectl get pod -l app=product -o jsonpath='{.items[*].spec.containers[*].image} '